badriadhikari/Algorithms-2020fall/Proctorio_instructions.md

 If you have not installed Proctorio in Google Chrome, please follow the instructions [here](./supporting_files/Proctorio_Student_Guide.pdf).

+## Mac users need to enable screen sharing for browsers

+Apple introduced new security features with the release of OS Catalina.
+If you are running macOS Catalina - version 10.15 or later - you must grant Google Chrome access to the new screen recording permission in order to share your screen for a proctored session with Proctorio.
+If you plan to take the test on a MacOS Catalina, you will need to enable screen sharing for browsers.
+Please read [here](https://support.proctoru.com/hc/en-us/articles/360036574592-MacOS-X-Catalina-Users-Important-Notice) to learn how to do this.

 ## Instructions

 - You will need to be alone, in a quiet place where you can work uninterrupted.
 Proctorio’s algorithms will flag excessive noise, conversation, and the presence of others on camera as potential cheating.